haxtheweb/webcomponents/elements/to-element/README.md

 # &lt;to-element&gt;

 Element
-> convert an element and children into a custom element
+> Replicate any DOM node passed in and turn it into a web component

 ## Usage
 To use this web component in your project you can utilize one of the following styles of syntax.